NethermindEth/horus-checker/README.md

 cairo-run 0.10.1
 ```

-Now let's put our program source code in a file and compile it.
+Now let's put the source code of the program we just wrote in a file and compile it.
 You can
-download it from
+download the source code from
 [here](https://raw.githubusercontent.com/NethermindEth/horus-checker/example.cairo).

-Run:
+Make sure your file has the name `example.cairo`, and then run the following command:
 ```console
 cairo-compile example.cairo --output compiled.json
 ```

 The compiler outputs a JSON file, which we name `compiled.json`.
 If everything
-went according to plan, you should see this file in your current working
+goes according to plan, you should see this file in your current working
 directory.

 We can run this compiled program using `cairo-run`: